2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 ### Making a game "in isolation"

-While making a game you will need to gather some public for it, as well as create some hype around it: making a game on your own without involving the public is a mistake that deprives you of a huge source of suggestions and (constructive) criticism.
+While making a game you will need to gather some public for it, as well as create some hype around it: making a game on your own without involving the public is a mistake that deprives you of a huge source of suggestions and (constructive) criticism (as well as satisfaction, when you manage to get some people interested in your game).

 Make your game public, on platforms like `itch.io` or `IndieDB`, get feedback and encouragement.
 Create trailers towards the end of development, put them on `YouTube` or `Vimeo` and if you want to go all out, get in touch with the press (locally first) and create hype around your product.

-### Mishandling Criticism
+### (Mis)Handling Criticism

-Among all the other things going on, we also need to handle feedback from our "potential players", and this requires quite the mental effort, since we can't make it "automatic".
+Among all the other things that are happening, we also need to handle feedback from our "potential players", and this requires quite the mental effort, since we can't make it "automatic".

-Not all criticism can be classified as "trolling", and forging our game without listening to any feedback will only mean that such game won't be liked by as many people as we would like, maybe for a very simple problem that could have been solved if only we listened to the public.
+Not all criticism can be classified as "trolling", and forging our game without listening to any feedback will only mean that such game won't be liked by as many people as we would like, maybe for a very simple problem that could have been solved if only we listened to them.

-At the same time, not all criticism is "useful" either, not classifying criticism as "trolling" does not mean that trolling doesn't exist, some people will take pride in ruining other people's mood by being annoying and uselessly critic, or even finding issues that don't exist.
+At the same time, not all criticism is "useful" either, not classifying criticism as "trolling" does not mean that trolling doesn't exist, some people will take pride in ruining other people's mood, either by being annoying and uselessly critic, or by finding issues that don't actually exist.

 The question you should ask yourself is simple: